fuzue/seasonalfood/README.md

 The project is written in React/Typescript, using [MUI](https://mui.com/) library for the UI.
 The Android app is built using [Capacitor](https://capacitorjs.com/).

-## First Release (August 2023)
+## First Release (Summer 2025)
 This first release has dat for **Italy only** 🇮🇹.
-Also in this initial release we have a web version and an Android app, available in English and Italian.
+Also in this initial release we have a web version and an Android app, available in English,Italian and Brazilian Portuguese.

-## Roadmap
+## Roadmap - upcoming features

 * 🌎 Add more countries: we will make it possible to select which country do you want to see the fruits and vegetables in season.
 * 📌 Add more local data: we are looking for more local datasets, to make it possible to search for even more local fruits and vegetables in season.
 Think about searching for seasonal food in South France or in a province, like Liguria in Italy.